carterww/fiber/src/queue/README.md

 2. A VTable of the type struct fiber_queue_operations.
 These are the functions the pool calls when interacting with the queue.
 The VTable is provided by the user in fiber_init.
-For this reason, the queue's header file should be a part of the public API (notice fiber_fifo.h is in the project's root directory).
+For this reason, the queue's header file should be a part of the public API (notice fiber_fifo.h is in the project's include directory).
 This allows the user to pass you queue functions to fiber_init.

 ### VTable Functions